-- 6. PyBaMM is developed in Python), and makes heavy use of NumPy (see also NumPy for MatLab users and Python for R users). - 7.
+- 6. PyBaMM is developed in Python, and makes heavy use of NumPy (see also NumPy for MatLab users and Python for R users). - 7.
 Make sure to follow our coding style guidelines. - 8.
 Commit your changes to your branch with useful, descriptive commit messages: Remember these are publicly visible and should still make sense a few months ahead in time.
-While developing, you can keep using the GitHub issue you're working on as a place for discussion. - 9.
+While developing, you can keep using the GitHub issue you're working on as a place for discussion.
+Refer to your commits when discussing specific lines of code. - 9.
 If you want to add a dependency on another library, or re-use code you found somewhere else, have a look at these guidelines.